Cart

 • Conflicts with existing trademarks

-• Do I need to use my trademark before applying for registration?
+• Do I need to use my trademark in South Korea before applying for registration?

 You don't need to use the trademark or plan to use it before you apply for registration.